WebFiori/docs/introduction.md

 ### Database Schema and Query Building

-Currntly, the framework has support for schema and query building for MySQL database only but more are planned for the future.
+Currntly, the framework has support for schema and query building for MySQL and MSSQL databases only but more are planned for the future.
 Developer does not have to use this feature if he would like to use another database library or use PDO.
 For more information about this feature, [check here](learn/database).

 ### Web Services